Seagate/cortx-experiments/Elasticsearch/Retrieve_docs_read.md

 8. clear_scroll – explicitly calls delete on the scroll id via the clear scroll API at the end of the method on completion or error, defaults to true.
 9. scroll_kwargs – additional kwargs to be passed to scroll()

+#### Note:
-*Note:Scan will retrieve all records from elasticsearch at a time.*
+- *Scan will retrieve all records from elasticsearch at a time.*
+- *Response of scan() should return a generator object.
+It may or may not include scroll_id(depend on version of elasticsearch).*
+- *Scan() is Simple abstraction on top of the scroll() api and a simple iterator that yields all hits as returned by underlining scroll requests. *Scan and scroll method is replaced by scan and search for newer version of elasticsearch.*

 ## The client’s scroll() method.
 *Scrolling in Elasticsearch allows you retrieve a large number of documents, in steps or iterations, similar to pagination or a “cursor” in relational databases.*